-Note: SeeClickFix is migrating over to utilizing the CivicPlus Platform for single sign-on with identity providers (IdPs).
-The SAML integration discussed below has been deprecated for SeeClickFix.
-For information on CivicPlus Platform single sign-on, check out this article on Custom IdP.
+Note: SeeClickFix is migrating over to utilizing CivicPlus Single Sign-On with identity providers (IdPs).
+The Security Assertion Markup Language (SAML) integration discussed below has been deprecated for SeeClickFix.
+For information on CivicPlus single sign-on, check out this article on Custom IdP.

 Requirements for Configuring SAML Single Sign-On